YidingQiu/EEG_Blink/README.md

 ### Experiment pipeline
 Working pipeling rebuilt in beginToEndPipeline.m file.
 Download whole EEG_Blink(around 10MB) to include all helper function.
-Since big files can not uploaded to GitHub, the data and lable is here: [EEG_Blink.zip](https://drive.google.com/file/d/1c0lXKpm8dkcC-b6dH14a1wcKis4JCMuC/view?usp=sharing).
+Since big files can not uploaded to GitHub, the data and label is here: [EEG_Blink.zip](https://drive.google.com/file/d/1c0lXKpm8dkcC-b6dH14a1wcKis4JCMuC/view?usp=sharing).
 Unzip it to root dirctory together with beginToEndPipeline.m.